• Skip to primary navigation

 2. Add the wet ingredients and mix until thoroughly incorporated.

-3. Then scoop batter or pour into a muffin tin lined with paper liners.
+3. Then scoop or pour muffin batter into a muffin tin lined with paper liners.
 The batter will be very thick and cooking spray isn’t the best option here.
 If you don’t have liners, grease using a paper towel to add a thick layer of butter or coconut oil.
 Go around each of the muffin cups using a rubber spatula about 5 minutes after removing from the oven to prevent sticking.

 Unbaked green muffin batter in muffin tray